China tightens access to Tiananmen Square, 32 detained in Hong Kong on anniversary of 1989 protests

 Asked whether it is legal to mourn the crackdown in public as an individual, Hong Kong leader John Lee said that if anyone breaks the law, “of course the police will have to take action.”

-Many Hong Kongers, who were unclear what authorities might consider subversive, tried to mark the event in low-profile ways on Sunday.
+Many Hong Kongers, who were uncertain what authorities might consider subversive, tried to mark the event in low-profile ways on Sunday.

 Chan Po-ying, leader of the League of Social Democrats, held a LED candle in one hand and two yellow paper flowers in another.
 She was taken away by police officers from a stop-and-search area.